Did you know?

 Habitat

-Cape Penguins live in colonies along the southwestern coast of Africa, from South Africa to Namibia.
-They prefer to nest on rocky islands and coastal areas with sandy or pebbly beaches.
+Cape Penguins live in colonies along the southwestern coast of South Africa to the coasts of Namibia.
+They prefer to nest on sand, rocky islands, and coastal areas with sandy or pebbly beaches.
 These are the areas where they can burrow into the ground to create their nests with great ease.

 Cape Penguins live in colonies along the southwestern coast of Africa